 24edo

 The famous "quarter-tone" system.
 Being simply a halving of the step-size of 12edo, this tuning gives exactly the same representations to JI as some of the prime-mappings of 12-EDO: those of 3, 5, 17, 19, and 43.
-It gives a significantly better approximation of 7, but in the opposite direction (that is, 24-edo's best representation of 7 is smaller than the prime-factor, whereas its second-best is exactly the same as 12edo and is larger), therefore, because its representation of 5 is larger than the prime, intervals incorporating 24edo's best mappings of prime-factors 5 and 7 do not sound close to those of 7-limit JI.
+It gives a significantly better approximation of 7, but in the opposite direction (that is, 24-edo's best representation of 7 is smaller than the actual prime-factor 7, whereas its second-best representation of 7 is exactly the same as 12edo and is larger), therefore, because 24edo's best representation of 5 is larger than the prime, intervals incorporating 24edo's best mappings of prime-factors 5 and 7 (with the errors in opposite directions) do not sound close to those of 7-limit JI.
 However, 24edo's biggest improvement over 12edo is its excellent mapping of 11, and it also gives significantly better representations of prime-factors 13, 31, and 37.

 24edo best representation of prime-factor